OliverAbdulrahim/OliverAbdulrahim/README.md

   - Saves time and reduces code complexity with its fluent domain-specific language
   - CI / CD pipeline on GitHub Actions includes JUnit tests and deployment of [documentation on GitHub Pages](https://oliverabdulrahim.github.io/kotlin-asana)
 - [**It's Technically Useful tech blog**](https://tech.conservationco.org/) | _HTML, CSS, JavaScript, Hugo_
-  - A (brand-new!) technology blog where I talk about technology [with an eye for inclusivity](https://tech.conservationco.org/about)!
+  - An [inclusive, free, and trustworthy space](https://tech.conservationco.org/about) where I discuss and document ways we use software engineering and technology at Conservation Colorado!
-  - Articles upcoming in the categories of software engineering, security, productivity, and more!
+  - Articles in the categories of software engineering, security, productivity, and more!

 ## My skills
 ### Shortlist of my non-technical skills
 - **Empathy!** In order to make meaningful change, I seek to deeply understand the challenges that people face.
-A key part of this is listening actively and doing that more than speaking.
+A key part of this is listening actively when collaborating and doing that more than speaking.
 - **Continuous learning!** Learning new things is actually my favorite thing to do!
 I seek out difficult projects that take me out of my comfort zone.
-This is why I focus on working across the stack.
+I've always got a browser tab with something new open or an interesting book checked out from the library.
-- **Software requirements!** I know when to build something new, when to improve on what we have, and when to use what already exists.
-I love digging in and understanding the trade-offs between doing each of those.
+- **Software requirements!** I love digging in and understanding what we're *actually* building and the trade-offs between building something new, improving on what we have, and using what already exists.

 ### Tools and technologies I know and use regularly
 <div align="center">